NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 This list is not final.
 There might still be other reasons why MiniMessage won't work for you which are not known yet.
 If you believe MiniMessage should be supported on your server but doesn't work, open a bug report.

-## #18 - Is it possible to show amount of players in a specific group, similar to staffonline placeholder?
+## #17 - Is it possible to show amount of players in a specific group, similar to staffonline placeholder?
 The plugin's internal placeholders are limited and this kind of functionality is not included.
 However, you can achieve this using PlaceholderAPI's `PlayerList` expansion and following [this example](https://github.com/Tanguygab/PlayerList-PlaceholderAPI-Expansion/wiki#list-of-players-in-group).

+## #18 - Why is the plugin flagged as a virus by Windows defender?
+First of all, this is a false positive.
+[Here](https://www.spigotmc.org/threads/windows-defender-false-positives.639507/)'s a spigot thread confirming it.

+After experimenting with VirusTotal it turns out the anti-virus software used there flags [bStats](https://github.com/Bastian/bStats) library as malicious.
+Its purpose is to collect anonymous data about servers and submitting it to [bStats.org](https://bstats.org/), where plugin authors can see how many servers use their plugins (if they didn't disable it).
+It also checks for CPU and OS types, which could be the reason for the false positive.
+[Here](https://bstats.org/plugin/bukkit/TAB%20Reborn/5304) is one of TAB's pages as an example.

+Windows defender could be flagging it for the same reason.